 How about states in dispute regarding their sovereignty?

 The UN also recognizes 2 Observer States

-When counting how many countries are there in the world, it is important to note the two nonmember observer states that the United Nations recognizes.
+When counting how many countries are in the world, it is essential to note the two nonmember observer states that the United Nations recognizes.

 The Vatican City and the State of Palestine are the two observer states in the UN.

-The Vatican City was given the opportunity to join as a member in 1919, but it declined.
+The Vatican City was allowed to join as a member in 1919, but it declined.